-Figure 3 - Location of flora monitoring points
+Figure 2 - Location of flora monitoring points at Juruti Bauxite Mine (Pará).

 The Fauna Monitoring Program is conducted along six transects of 1 kilometer each to cover the vegetation formations present in the AoI (Figure 4).
 These transects are positioned to track the progress of mining and the effectiveness of the restoration in previously mined areas, as well as to monitor a designated control area.
 The inclusion of a control area for biodiversity monitoring is important for a better understanding of the impacts, but if allocated outside the limits of the AoI, it can provide information about trends external to the influence of the project (Gullison et al., 2015).